This page contains the structure description of www.gm-storiapostale.it.

 – postcards, within Italy or foreign destinations,

 – printed matters, within Italy or foreign destinations,

-– open envelopes (manuscripts, visiting cards, invitations, invoices),
+– open envelopes (manuscripts, visiting cards with invitation for ceremonies or printed matters for wishes, invoices),

 – acknowledgements of receipt (listed both according to tariff or to forms used),